port-labs/port-docs/docs/actions-and-automations/setup-backend/setup-backend.md

 </center>
 <br/>

-Port's self-service actions support a variety of backends that can be triggered when a user invokes an action.
+Port's self-service actions and automations support a variety of backends that can be used when triggered.

 Here is the basic backend model: